venkateshb007/flashcards-generator-frontend-capstone-project/README.md

 # Description

 We created this project with the help of Front-end technologies called HTML, tailwind CSS and JS library i.e., React JS and also used some of the libraries called Formik and Yup for React form validation.
-This project contains 3 main compoents
+This project contains 3 main components
 1. Navbar : This is common for all the components.
 2. Create New : It is used to create multiple number of flashcards.
 3. My flashcards : In this component we can see all flashcards which are created.